tazama-lf/EKS-helm/README.md

 - **URL:** The registry URL field should be filled with the NPM registry's URL.
 The provided URL, [**https://npm.pkg.github.com**](https://npm.pkg.github.com), this config is for accessing packages stored in GitHub Package Registry.
 - **Credentials:** The dropdown is set to **github public read package**, indicating that the credentials stored in Jenkins should be used to authenticate with this registry.
 - **Use this registry for specific scoped packages:** This option indicates that the registry URL and credentials should only be used for packages with a specific scope.
 In this case, the scope is **frmscoe**.
 - **Registry scopes:** Here, you specify the scope for which this registry should be used.
-Scoped packages are prefixed with the scope in their package name, ie: **frmscoe**.
+Scoped packages are prefixed with the scope in their package name, ie: `frmscoe` `tazama-lf`

 7. **Content:** The text area labeled 'Content' is where you can input the actual content of the **.npmrc** file.
 This content typically includes configuration settings like the registry URL, authentication tokens, and various other npm options. **always-auth = false** will not be always required (usually for public registries).